input-output-hk/cardano-ops/examples/shelley-testnet/README.md

-In document we describe how to deploy a Shelley testnet and perform some operations on it.
+In this document we describe how to deploy a Shelley testnet and perform some operations on it.

 The definition of the testnet (nodes, topology, etc) is done using [`nix`].